Partial regularity for local minimizers of variational integrals with lower order terms: The regularity result

 As before, we now apply Poincar\'e inequality to the functions $h-u\in\WW^{1,p}_0(B_R,\R^N)$ and $u-u_0$, to estimate the first term on the right hand side.
-This, togehter with the $\LL^p$-estimates for $h$ from \eqref{Lpestimates} and the fact that $\vartheta_0\leq 1$, leads to
+This, together with the $\LL^p$-estimates for $h$ from \eqref{Lpestimates}, leads to

-For the last inequality above, the argument of $\vartheta_0$ has been rescaled without changing the notation. \\ By Theorem \ref{Lpestimates}, Lemma \ref{PrelHInt}, and the fact that $|z_0|\leq m$, we can further obtain that
+For the last inequality above, the argument of $\vartheta_1$ has been rescaled again without changing the notation. \\ By Theorem \ref{Lpestimates}, Lemma \ref{PrelHInt}, and the fact that $|z_0|\leq m$, we can further obtain that

 We now estimate $\mathrm{II+VI}$.
 Indeed, applying Lemma \ref{lemmaF-P} and H\"{o}lder's inequality we obtain that, for $q_1\in (2,2+\varepsilon_1)$ as in Theorem \ref{theo:ReverseHolder}, the following holds: